oracle/cloudtestdrive/DataScience/lab100/bonus01.md

 If the process was successful, you should see a confirmation table that has a row with `lifecycle_state` `ACTIVE`.

-Go back to your OCI Console in the browser and identify again the ODS Project you created.
+Go back to your OCI Console in the browser and identify again your Data Science Project.
 On the left side under `Resources` there is a `Models` link.
-Click on it and you should see the model stored in table, it should look like this:
+Click it to see all your stored models:

 ![Model Catalog Housemarket](../commonimages/modelcataloghousemarket.png)

-**Click on the model name `housemarket` to see the model details. `Copy` the model `OCID` as we would use it later!**
+**Click on the model name `housemarket` to see the model details. `Copy` the model `OCID` as we would need it later!**

 ## Build the function and deploy using Cloud Shell

 To build the function we will use the Oracle OCI Cloud Shell.
-To open it, click on the Cloud Shell icon on the top right side as shown on the screen shot below and the `Cloud Shell` should open at the bottom:
+To open it, click on the Cloud Shell icon on the top right side as shown on the screen-shot below and the `Cloud Shell` should open at the bottom:

 ![Cloud Shell Terminal](../commonimages/cloudshellstart.png)